 At a Glance

-- Section 75 of the Consumer Credit Act gives credit card payers a legal claim against the card issuer if a contractor fails to deliver.
-This protection applies to purchases between £100 and £30,000.
-It is a meaningful advantage for home improvement work where contractor risk is a real consideration: where credit cards have a genuine advantage.
+Section 75 of the Consumer Credit Act gives credit card holders a direct legal claim against the card issuer if a contractor fails to deliver, which is a meaningful financial protection a loan does not provide.

 The decision between a credit card and a home improvement loan rests on three variables.
 The first is the project cost.
 For amounts under roughly £2,000, a credit card is usually straightforward if the balance can be cleared quickly.
 In the £2,000 to £7,000 range, both options are genuinely competitive and the other two variables determine the better choice.
 Above £7,000, a loan is typically more appropriate: credit card limits may not cover the full cost, and the monthly repayment needed to clear the balance within a typical 0% window becomes significant.